McKinley County Court Records

 Probate case information for formal proceedings filed in the District Court may also be searchable through the New Mexico Court Case Lookup or through a registered re:SearchNM account.
 Informal probate records held by the County Clerk are available for in-person inspection during regular office hours (Monday–Friday, 8:00 a.m.–5:00 p.m.) or through a written records request.

-Adoption records, whether processed through Probate Court or District Court, are among the categories explicitly excluded from public disclosure under IPRA and are not available for public inspection.
+Adoption records — whether processed through Probate Court or District Court — are explicitly excluded from public disclosure under IPRA and are not available for public inspection.